Looking for best things to do in Dolomites? Just hire a car and drive around; Lago di Sorapiss, Cortina d’Ampezzo & Tre

 “Located 900 yards from the centre of Badia, Hotel Cavallino is 100 yards from the Santa Croce ski resort.
 It features free parking set on 2 levels, and a wellness area with sauna, gym, hot tub and Turkish bath.”

 Need more inspiration?
-Browse the map to find a hotel in the Dolomites:
+Find a hotel in the Dolomites.

 Have you done any other hikes in the Dolomites mountains in Italy?

 Hiking in the Dolomites is one of the best experiences in Italy you can do!
 Please let us know if there are any interesting skiing resorts in the Dolomites!
 We will definitely come back for a Dolomites ski holidays! 🙂